cactus-explorer/planetarium/README.md

 This project is Javascript, Django, Three.js, and eventually database and security practice

 To do:
-- Add ability to save texture
 - Store data in encrypted form
 - Fix rotation slider
 - Add different textures
-- Restructure folder

 Potential Goals
-- Restructure code
+- Restructure code and folder
 - Add copy protection to worlds
 - Add object limit
 - Make more efficient saves